Friday, October 4, 2024

 Eat Healthier Food

-When you can and freeze food yourself, you know exactly what went into the jar.
+When you can, and freeze food yourself you know exactly what went into the jar.
 You can control the sugar and salt content, glass jars are also a very safe material for food preservation when properly sterilized leaving no metal to leach into the food.

 Let me also mention that - with the foods you can for yourself the list of extra added preservatives is basically reduced to only the good stuff, no added preservatives, artificial colors, or artificial flavors.
-There is no high fructose corn syrup either, or any other dubious chemicals and additives that may be of concern.
+There is no high fructose corn syrup or other dubious chemicals and additives that may be of concern.

 Summer Nutrients All Year

 In the middle of winter, nothing beats opening a jar of fresh-tasting berries, frozen or canned at the peak of their flavor; I tell you there are few pleasures that will equal fresh-tasting corn and tomatoes in January.
-During these troubled coronavirus days leading into the cold and flu season, you and your family can be enjoying nutrient-rich, healthy foods that can help ward off illness.
+During these troubled coronavirus days leading into the cold and flu season, you and your family can enjoy nutrient-rich, healthy foods that can help ward off illness.

 Homemade Food Gifts